mx-Liu123/AgentCommander/README.md

 ### Prerequisites
 1.  **Gemini CLI**: Ensure you have the Gemini CLI installed and configured.
     *   *See official Gemini CLI documentation for installation instructions.*

+### Gemini CLI Configuration Recommendation
+To leverage the latest capabilities, including the powerful Pro3 and Flash3 models, it is highly recommended to enable "Gemini Preview" in your Gemini CLI settings.
+This allows AgentCommander to access cutting-edge model versions.

 2.  **Python 3.10+**

 ### Steps